 As Russia and Ukraine enter a state of physical warfare that many have feared for months — even years — now, what many fail to realize is that the two have been engaged in cyberattacks long before things escalated to real blows.
 As countries like America and the United Kingdom prepare to launch global cyberattacks of their own at a moment’s notice to protect their ally Ukraine against Russia’s continued cybersecurity threats, there’s a real worry that the world’s cybersecurity is at risk.
-This begs a couple of questions: How legitimate are these threats and what should organizations be prepared for?
+This begs a couple of questions.
+How legitimate are these threats and what should organizations be prepared for?

 The Increased Risk of Cybersecurity Attacks